Vacuum tube: Triodes

 De Forest's original device was made with conventional vacuum technology.
 The vacuum was not a "hard vacuum" but rather left a very small amount of residual gas.
 The physics behind the device's operation was not fully understood.
 The residual gas would cause a blue glow due to visible ionization when the plate voltage exceeded about 60 volts.
-In 1912, de Forest and John Stone Stone brought the Audion for demonstration to AT&T's engineering department, where Harold D. Arnold of realized that the blue glow was caused by ionized gas.
+In 1912, de Forest and John Stone Stone brought the Audion for demonstration to AT&T's engineering department, where Harold D. Arnold realized that the blue glow was caused by ionized gas.
 He recommended that AT&T purchase the patent.
 Arnold developed high-vacuum tubes which operated at high plate voltages without a blue glow; they were tested in the summer of 1913 on AT&T's long-distance network.

 Finnish inventor Eric Tigerstedt significantly improved on the original triode design in 1914, while working on his sound-on-film process in Berlin, Germany.
 Tigerstedt's innovation was to make the electrodes concentric cylinders with the cathode at the centre, thus greatly increasing the collection of emitted electrons at the anode.

 Irving Langmuir at the General Electric research laboratory (Schenectady, New York) had improved Wolfgang Gaede's high-vacuum diffusion pump and used it to settle the question of thermionic emission and conduction in a vacuum.
 Consequently, General Electric started producing hard vacuum triodes (which were branded Pliotrons) in 1915.
 Langmuir patented the hard vacuum triode, but de Forest and AT&T successfully asserted priority and invalidated the patent.

 Pliotrons were closely followed by the French type 'TM' and later the British type 'R', which were in widespread use by the allied military by 1916.
 Historically, vacuum levels in production vacuum tubes typically ranged from 10 μPa down to 10 nPa (10 uPa down to 10 nPa).

 The triode and its derivatives (tetrodes and pentodes) are transconductance devices, in which the controlling signal applied to the grid is a voltage, and the resulting amplified signal appearing at the anode is a current.
 By comparison the later bipolar junction transistor uses a small current to control a larger current.